An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

 Preservation age

-If you are using super money to buy an annuity, you must have reached preservation age (between 55 and 60).
+If you are using super money to buy an annuity you must have reached preservation age and meet a condition of release, such as permanently retiring.

 Joint or individual annuity